-Latitude festival opens earlier to avoid strike disruption
+Latitude festival opens earlier to avoid rail strikes disruption

 - Published